Ateamrobotics/Ateamrobotics.github.io/README.md

 13. **sudo apt install phpmyadmin** :Install phpmyadmin web server to graphically manage your MYSQL databse.
     - When promted press the space bar when the screen shows you are hovering over apache.
     - Then press tab and press enter.
+    - When you are promted to configure the db select skip.

 Follow this link to setup wifi connection and learn more abou the installation procedure.